Universality of dilute solutions of ring polymers in the thermal crossover region between $\theta$ and athermal solvents: Universal dynamic properties and swelling ratios

 \subsection{Calculation of the long-time diffusivity and the hydrodynamic radius}

-The hydrodynamic radius is inversely proportional to the long-time diffusivity $D^*$ of a polymer chain as defined by the following equation
+The hydrodynamic radius is inversely proportional to the long-time diffusivity $D$ of a polymer chain as defined by the following equation

-where $k_B$ denotes the Boltzmann constant and $\eta$ is the solvent viscosity.
-Note that all the \emph{dimensional} variables are denoted here with an asterisk as a superscript.
-The long-time diffusivity, $D^*$, is typically computationally determined from the mean-squared displacement of the center of mass of a polymer chain, given by
+where the quantities $k_B$, $T$ and $\eta_s$ have been defined earlier below Eq.~(\ref{GovEqn}).
+The long-time diffusivity, $D$, is typically computationally determined from the mean-squared displacement of the center of mass of a polymer chain, given by

-where $\Delta r^*_{\text{cm}}$ is the displacement of the center of mass and $t^*$ denotes time.
-However, the calculation of $D^*$ from the mean-squared displacement requires the simulation of long trajectories and tends to be error prone~\cite{Liu2003}.
-An alternative method to estimate the long-time diffusivity $D^*$ involves using Fixman's formula, which is based on the Kirkwood expression for the short-time diffusivity.
-Fixman's formula is given as $D^* = D^*_K - D^*_1$, where $D^*_K$ is the short-time diffusivity calculated from the Kirkwood expression and $D^*_1$ represents intra-molecular dynamic correlations.
-The expression for $D^*_K$ is written as follows
+where $\Delta r_{\text{cm}} (t) $ is the displacement of the centre of mass as a function of time $t$.
+However, the calculation of $D$ from the mean-squared displacement requires the simulation of long trajectories and tends to be error prone~\cite{Liu2003}.
+Since the prediction of universal properties requires the extrapolation of finite chain data, it is vitally important to obtain finite chain results with relatively small error bars at a reasonable computational cost.
+An alternative method to estimate the long-time diffusivity $D$ involves using Fixman's formula, which is based on the Kirkwood expression for the short-time diffusivity.
+Fixman's formula is given by $D = D_K - D_1$, where $D_K$ is the short-time diffusivity calculated from the Kirkwood expression and $D_1$ represents intra-molecular dynamic correlations.
+The expression for $D_K$ is,